-Vibrant cities, open vistas, friendly locals – there are so many reasons to look into spending your gap year in New Zealand.
-Its comparatively low cost of living and English-speaking population means that you can hit the ground running, and the Kiwi love of the outdoors means that you'll never have a dull moment.
-Take a look at the gap year brief below, and you may just move New Zealand to the top of your gap year destination list!
+Vibrant cities, open vistas, towering volcanos, and friendly locals – there are so many reasons to spend your gap year in New Zealand.
+With a working holiday visa program and a majority English-speaking population, New Zealand is a great choice for first-time solo travelers.
+Plus, the Kiwi love of the outdoors and access to picturesque landscapes means that you'll never have a dull moment.
+Keep reading, and you may just move New Zealand to the top of your gap year destination list!

-New Zealand is renowned around the world for adventure sports and activities - including skiing and snowboarding, bungee jumping and white water rafting.
-If you're looking to use your outdoor interests as a way to make friends, Oz Adventures arranges group adventure tours throughout New Zealand especially geared toward gap year travelers and residents.
+New Zealand is renowned worldwide for adventure sports and activities - including skiing and snowboarding, mountaineering, bungee jumping, sky diving, and white water rafting.
+If you're looking to use your outdoor interests as a way to make friends, program providers offer group adventure tours throughout New Zealand primarily geared toward gap year travelers and residents.

 Have a ton of time?
 The Te Araroa “tramping” (hiking) trail traverses both islands, from one tip to another, and takes four months to complete; however, its pit stops in many villages throughout the country means you can do daylong or weeklong hikes whenever time permits.

 Professional internships are available in all New Zealand's major cities, with internationally known companies thriving in an active business climate.
-You can apply for an internship directly through the website of the company you chose, or through a third-party internship program.
-If you need a starting point to browse internships and see what's available, there are two websites where you can get started:
+You can apply for an internship directly through the website of the company you chose or through third-party internship program providers.

 The cost of daily living – rent, food, utilities – is quite reasonable compared to many popular gap year countries.
 And because of New Zealand's successful cotton and wool industries, there are great deals to be had on outdoor clothing.
-Electronic and tech items do tend to be more expensive as they're imported and New Zealand has a 15% GST, so stock up at home on that new laptop or MP3 player.
-Let's take a look at some particulars, with a median monthly disposable salary of NZ $2500-4000.
+Electronic and tech items tend to be more expensive as they're imported, and New Zealand has a 15% GST, so stock up at home on that new laptop or cellphone.
+Let's take a look at some particulars of the cost of living, with a median monthly disposable salary of NZ $2,500-4,000.

-Visitors to New Zealand are struck by the friendliness of Kiwis; you'll often get a cheery hello from a stranger, and they tend to be open, welcoming and generous to strangers and friends alike.
-However, while everyone is nice to a fault, it doesn't mean they're your instant BFFs.
+Visitors to New Zealand are struck by the friendliness of Kiwis; you'll often get a cheery hello from a stranger, and they tend to be open, welcoming, and generous to strangers and friends alike.
+However, while some may be nice to a fault, it doesn't mean they're your instant BFFs.
 It takes time for a Kiwi to let you in.

 In terms of basic cultural differences, here are a few quick tips: